Debra T. Silverman: Life

 Silverman was born December 31, 1948.
 She completed a B.A. in Mathematics at Brooklyn College in June 1970.
 Silverman earned a Sc.M. in health statistics from the Johns Hopkins Bloomberg School of Public Health.
 Her master's degree was funded by a U.S. Public Health Service traineeship.
 Her 1972 thesis was titled Maternal smoking and birth weight.
 Her advisor was James Tonascia.
 Professor George W. Comstock had suggested the idea for her thesis and allowed Silverman to use data collected during the 1963 Washington County, Maryland census.
 When Silverman completed her training in Baltimore, she interviewed for a number of positions at the National Institutes of Health (NIH) and was not sure which institute to join.
 Silverman asked Abraham Lilienfeld, who was chair of epidemiology at Johns Hopkins University, what he thought.
 And he said, "Oh, go to cancer.
 That’s where all the money was."
 This was in 1972; the National Cancer Act was passed in 1971 and the field was growing tremendously.
 Silverman joined the National Cancer Institute (NCI) as a biostatistician in 1972.

 After three years at NCI, Silverman decided to go back to school to get her doctorate.
 NCI paid her tuition and full salary.
 In 1981, she completed a Sc.D. in epidemiology from the Harvard T.H.
 Chan School of Public Health.
 Her doctoral studies built on previous bladder cancer epidemiologic research conducted by her professor Philip Cole and her mentor Robert N. Hoover.
 Her dissertation was titled, A case-control study of lower-urinary-tract cancer in Detroit.
 Silverman returned to NCI and has worked as a cancer epidemiologist since 1983.
 During the mid-1980s into the 1990s, her supervisor, Joseph F. Fraumeni Jr. allowed Silverman, and her colleagues Shelia Hoar Zahm and Patricia Hartge to all work part-time so they could raise families.
 She was part-time for 16 years, having her first daughter in 1986.
 Alan S. Morrison served as an additional mentor of Silverman.

 Silverman is chief of the NCI Occupational and Environmental Epidemiology Branch (OEEB) within the Division of Cancer Epidemiology and Genetics (DCEG).
 In November 2024, Silverman will retire from the NCI after 16 years as Director of the OEEB.

+She specializes in bladder cancer epidemiology and the carcinogenicity of diesel exhaust.